paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 With the use of additional configurations and scripts we leverage these capabilities to create more complex workflows, from _planning modes_, _reasoning models_, and _spec-driven development_, we ought to provide enough information (or context) for AI Agents to be able to perform development tasks from start to finish with minimal human interaction.

-For those unfamiliar with these terms, here is brief summary:
+For those unfamiliar with these terms, here is a brief summary:

 - **Plan mode** is a feature from AI Agents to write a detailed plan before executing the intended tasks.
 The AI Agent will analyze the codebase, read documents and ask clarifying questions before outputting the detailed plan to review and ask for confirmation to execute.
 - **Reasoning models** are specialized models that use available information to generate predictions, make inferences, and draw conclusions, by breaking problems and analyzing them step by step.